Board-certified primary care physician and vice president, Gwinnett Clinic

 Deep Shah is the child of immigrants from India

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

-Deep was born in Atlanta, GA eight years after his parents immigrated to this country from Gujarat, India.
+Deep was born in Atlanta, GA after his parents immigrated to the United States from Gujarat, India.
 He graduated summa cum laude from the University of Georgia (UGA) in 2008 with degrees in biology and international affairs.
-He won Truman and Rhodes Scholarships while at UGA.
+He was awarded Truman and Rhodes Scholarships while at UGA.
 At Oxford, he earned a master's degree in comparative social policy with a focus on healthcare.
-Deep briefly served as a legislative fellow in the U.S. Senate and health policy fellow in the Governor's Office in Georgia before starting medical school.
-Deep received his medical degree at Harvard in 2013.
-Finally, he trained in internal medicine / primary care at Emory, where he was named Outstanding Resident three consecutive years.
+Deep briefly served as a Legislative Fellow in the U.S. Senate to the late Senator Johnny Isakson (GA) and Health Policy Fellow in the Office of Governor Sonny Perdue (GA) before starting medical school.
+Deep received his medical degree at Harvard in 2013; he was selected by his peers to serve as a Class Day Speaker.
+Finally, he trained in internal medicine/primary care at Emory, where he was named Outstanding Resident three consecutive years.
 He continues to teach third-year medical students in his practice as adjunct clinical faculty at Emory.